“Light is a thing that cannot be reproduced, but must be represented by something else – by color.” – Paul Cezanne

 “Blueness doth express trueness,” -Ben Jonson

 The color of the sky and water, truth, blue is calm but cold.
-Associated with wisdom and serenity, blue is the colour known to bring a calming effect, for a room which has less light, blue may seem ‘chilly’ on walls being less reflective.
+Associated with wisdom and serenity, blue known to bring a calming effect, for a room which has less light, blue may seem ‘chilly’ on walls being less reflective.
 It creates a contrast when used with warm colors and pops out!

 “How lovely yellow is!
 It stands for the sun.” – Vincent Van Gogh